coopsymbiotic/coop.symbiotic.translationhelper/README.md

 * A new menu item will be added in Administer > ??
 (FIXME)

 The direct URL for now is: /civicrm/a/#/i18n

+To use Drush, since this extension is not a Drupal module, you will have to copy or symlink the drush module to your ~/.drush/ directory.

+Example: ln -s `pwd`/translationhelper.drush.inc ~/.drush/translationhelper.drush.inc

 Developer notes
 ---------------